Tartticus/Date-Recommender-/README.md

 If you encounter any issues while using the Date-Recommender, consider the following troubleshooting steps:

 - Ensure that your MySQL database is properly set up and running.
-- Verify that the database connection details in the config.py file are correct.
+- Verify that the database connection details in the database section are correct.
 - Double-check the installation of the required dependencies and packages.
 - Make sure you have a valid and active Google Maps API Key.
 - If the issue persists, feel free to reach out to the developer for assistance.